Intimidated by the complexity of “gamification”?

 In reality, gamification is everywhere.
 We are just unaware of it because the act of gamify is so universal and naturally assimilated into our daily environment that it is treated as an everyday, ordinary, occurrence.

-Marketing Through Games
+Interactive Marketing Campaigns Through Games

 The global gamification market is expected to grow to an enormous US$11.94 billion by 2021, a US$7.03 billion increase from 2016.